swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 break for places where Swift Concurrency already runs, because some existing code already knows that it is not really asynchronous until the first `await` in the main entry point.

+### Adding a coalesced event interface

+A previous revision of this proposal included an `EventableExecutor` interface, which could be used to tie other libraries into a custom executor without the custom executor needing to have specific knowledge of those libraries.

+While a good idea, it was decided that this would be better dealt with as a separate proposal.

 ### Putting the new Clock-based enqueue functions into a protocol